HomeSpan/HomeSpan/docs/CLI.md

 In addition to listening for incoming HAP requests, HomeSpan also continuously polls the Serial Monitor for characters you may type.
 Note that the Serial Monitor does not actually transmit the characters you type to the device until you hit <return>.
 All HomeSpan commands are a single character, and HomeSpan will ignore all but the first charcacter when parsing command requests, with the exception of those commands that also include a value.
 HomeSpan supports the following commands:

 * **s** - print connection status
-  * HomeSpan supports connections from more than one HomeKit Controller at the same time (the default is 8 simultaneous connection "slots").
+  * HomeSpan supports connections from more than one HomeKit Controller (e.g. a HomePod, or the Home App on an iPhone) at the same time (the default is 8 simultaneous connection *slots*).
 This command provides information on all of the Controllers that have open connections to HomeSpan at any given time, and indictes which slots are currently unconnected.
 If a Controller tries to connect to HomeSpan when all connection slots are already occupied, HomeSpan will terminate an existing connection and re-assign the slot the requesting Controller.

-Here's a simple footnote,[^1] and here's a longer one.[^bignote]
+* **i** - print summary information about the HAP Database

-[^1]: This is the first footnote.
+  * This provides an outline of the device's HAP Database showing all Accessories, Services, and Characteristics you instantiated in your HomeSpan sketch, followed by a table showing whether you have overridden any of the virtual methods for each Service.
+Note this output is also provided at startup after the Welcome Message as HomeSpan check the database for errors.

 1. If yocharacters have been received from the Serial Monitor, process the requested command (see below) into the Serial Monitor